 But when it comes to being at risk of suicide, celebrities are far from alone.

-Just a day before Bourdain died while filming for his latest travel show in France, the Centers for Disease Control and Prevention (CDC) released a report showing suicide is increasing in nearly every state.
+Just a day before Bourdain died while filming for his latest travel show in France, the Centers for Disease Control and Prevention (CDC) showing suicide is increasing in nearly every state.

 In 2016, 45,000 Americans age 10 or older died by suicide.
 This makes suicide the 10th-leading cause of death in the United States.